 If you encounter wildlife being electrocuted, call Refuge for Wildlife immediately to report a Wildlife Emergency 8824-3323.
 NEVER try to rescue a wild animal and NEVER try to knock a monkey off wires or transformers with anything – you risk being electrocuted.
-Follow our guidelines on WHAT TO DO IN A WILDLIFE EMERGENCY.
+Follow our guideline on WHAT TO DO IN A WILDLIFE EMERGENCY.

-Report A Wildlife Death
+Report Wildlife Deaths

 Help Us Insulate Transformers

-Monitor Transformers and Power Lines in Your Area
+Monitor Transformers and Power Lines

-Help us by checking the transformers and power lines in your area.
+Help us by inspecting the transformers and power lines in your area.
 Check that wildlife protection equipment is still safely attached (sometimes components come loose in the wind or when animals continually travel on them).
 If you notice a piece of wildlife protection equipment has come loose, is damaged, or missing, call Refuge for Wildlife or ICE and report the problem.

-Only ICE can install and repair wildlife protection equipment.
+Only ICE can safely install and repair wildlife protection equipment.
 NEVER attempt this yourself – you WILL be electrocuted.

 Unsure what uninsulated and insulated transformers and power lines look like?
 Learn everything you need to know about INSULATING YOUR TRANSFORMERS AND POWER LINES.

 Remember that the wildlife, especially monkeys, use the trees to travel to and from feeding grounds.
 If even one tree is cut along their route, the natural tree bridge will be lost and the monkeys will be forced to find another way.
 This often means

 Be careful where you plant new trees on your property.
 Planting a delicious papaya tree right under an uninsulated transformer is sure to end in dozens of monkey deaths.
 If you’re planting trees that benefit the animals, make sure they are away from power lines and transformers and in an area where they will not be harassed by dogs.
 Remember, the monkeys need a natural tree route that leads to these tasty trees otherwise they will risk their lives traveling on the ground or across wires.
+If you’re